AtlasPilotPuppy/spark-streamingsql/README.md

 ### How to Build and Deploy ###

-**spark-streamsql** is built with sbt, you could use sbt related commands to test/compile/package.
+Streaming SQL is built with sbt, you could use sbt related commands to test/compile/package.

-**spark-streamsql** is built on Spark-1.3, you could change the Spark version in `Build.scala` to the version you wanted, currently **spark-streamsql** can be worked with Spark version 1.3+.
+Streaming SQL is built on Spark-1.3, you could change the Spark version in `Build.scala` to the version you wanted, currently Streaming SQL can be worked with Spark version 1.3+.

-To use **spark-streamsql**, put the packaged jar into your environment where Spark could access, you could use `spark-submit --jars` or other ways.
+To use Streaming SQL, put the packaged jar into your environment where Spark could access, you could use `spark-submit --jars` or other ways.

 ---